-The Company appointed Aberdeen Asset Managers Limited as portfolio managers on 27 May 2005.
-Matthews International Capital Management LLC and Gavekal Capital Limited were appointed in April 2012.
-The holding in the Gavekal Asian Opportunities UCITS was sold on 19 September 2017, and Dalton Investments LLP and Robeco Institutional Asset Management BV were appointed as portfolio managers on 28 September 2017.
+The Company appointed Aberdeen Asset Managers Limited as portfolio managers on 31 May 2005.
+Matthews International Capital Management LLC was appointed on 30 April 2012 and Dalton Investments LLC and Robeco Institutional Asset Management BV were appointed as portfolio managers on 28 September 2017.